-- the employer conceals information from the person which would have told them that they were not getting equal pay, or - the person bringing the claim 'has an incapacity'
+- the employer conceals information from you which would have told you that you were not getting equal pay or - you have an 'incapacity'

-the start of the six months is measured from a different point.
+the time limit is also six months, but the six months is measured from a different point.

-If the employer conceals information about the inequality in pay, the six months begins with the date when the person bringing the claim discovered (or could reasonably have discovered) the concealment.
+If the employer conceals information about the inequality in pay, the six months begins with the date when you discovered (or could reasonably have discovered) the concealment.

-For example: A woman suspects that her male colleagues who do the same work are better paid.
+Example - A woman suspects that her male colleagues who do the same work are better paid.
 Her employer reassures her that she and her colleagues get the same salary but he deliberately does not tell her that the men also receive performance bonuses under their contracts.
 Her male colleagues refuse to discuss their pay with her.
 The woman only discovers the discrepancy between her pay and the men's when one of the men tells her 18 months after she ceases employment.
 Within six months, she makes an equal pay claim to a tribunal based on the value of the bonus payments she would have received if her contract had provided for them.
 Although the woman's claim is made more than six months after her employment ends, she shows that her employer deliberately misled her into believing her salary was the same as the men's.
 She had no way of discovering the truth earlier.
 Her claim can proceed as a concealment case.

-If the person bringing the claim has an incapacity, the six months begins on the date the incapacity ends.
-'Has an incapacity' means:
+If you have an incapacity, the six months begins on the date the incapacity ends.
+'Having an incapacity' means:

-- in England and Wales that they are under 18 or that they lack capacity within the meaning of the Mental Capacity Act 2005, and - in Scotland that they are under 16 or are incapable within the meaning of the Adults with Incapacity (Scotland) Act 2000.
+- in England and Wales that you are under 18 or that you lack capacity within the meaning of the Mental Capacity Act 2005, and - in Scotland that you are under 16 or are incapable within the meaning of the Adults with Incapacity (Scotland) Act 2000.

-For example: A woman's employment ends due to a mental health condition which results in her temporary loss of capacity to make decisions for herself.
+Example - A woman's employment ends due to a mental health condition which results in her temporary loss of capacity to make decisions for herself.
 She could make a claim for breach of an equality clause to an Employment Tribunal but is not well enough to do so.
 The six month time limit will start when she recovers sufficiently to make a claim.